US, Russia to hold talks on Venezuela in Rome

 The U.S. State Department says Elliott Abrams, the U.S. special envoy for Venezuela, will hold talks with Russian Deputy Foreign Minister Sergei Ryabkov and other Russian officials on Monday and Tuesday.

-Ryabkov said in comments carried by Russian wires ahead of the meeting in the Italian capital that “we will do everything to protect our cooperation with Caracas.”
+Ryabkov said in comments carried by Russian news wires ahead of the meeting in the Italian capital that “we will do everything to protect our cooperation with Caracas.”

+He also noted that Moscow “will warn the U.S. against using force and other forms of unlawful pressure on the legitimate government in Caracas.”

 Most Read Nation & World Stories